We can all agree that social media marketing is not for the faint-hearted.

 1. Short-form video is still the king

-- 88% of people say that they’ve been convinced to buy a product or service by watching a brand’s video
+- 89% of people say watching a video has convinced them to buy a product or service.

-Another interesting finding is that 90% of vertical videos (Instagram Reel, Instagram Story, IGTV, TikTok videos, YouTube Shorts) have a higher watch completion rate compared to horizontal ones.
+Another interesting finding is that 90% of vertical videos (Instagram Reel, Instagram Story, Facebook Reels, TikTok videos, YouTube Shorts) have a higher watch completion rate compared to horizontal ones.

 Data and reports aside, if you looked at your own social media networks, we are sure you would notice that you personally consume more and more short-form videos when you are scrolling.